thebitmonk/send_post_api/docs/AccountipApi.md

-Get All Incidents associated with a IP <br>
+Get All Incidents associated with a IP

 ### Example
 ```javascript